Opportunity-Holding/RESTar.Tutorial/README.md

 A RESTar URI consists of three parts after the service root, separated by forward slashes (`/`):

 1. A resource locator, e.g. `superhero`.
-It points at a resource.
+It points at a web resource.
 2. A list of entity conditions that are either `true` or `false` of entities in the selected resource.
 The list items are separated with `&` characters.
 E.g. `gender=Female&HasSecretIdentity=false`.
 The key points to a property of the entity, and is not case sensitive.
 Values for string properties are always case sensititve.
 3. A list of meta-conditions that define rules and filters that are used in the request.
 These list items are also separated with `&` characters.
 We can, for example, include `limit=2` here to limit the output to only two entities.

-A complete description of all meta-conditions can be find in the [specification](https://github.com/Mopedo/Home/blob/master/RESTar/Consuming%20a%20RESTar%20API/URI/Meta-conditions.md), but here are some that are used below:
+A complete description of all meta-conditions can be find in the [specification](https://develop.mopedo.com/RESTar/Consuming%20a%20RESTar%20API/URI/Meta-conditions/), but here are some that are used below:

 Name         | Function
 :----------- | :-------------------------------------------------------------